Installing Amper's aggregator

 Steps at a glance

-This part of the installation will require you to connect the digital aggregator and then study your machine schematic to identify the utilization signal you'll be working with.
+This part of the installation will require you to connect the aggregator and oftentimes to study your machine schematic to identify the utilization signal you'll be working with.

 Connect the aggregator